aws-quickstart/cdk-eks-blueprints/docs/addons/ingress-nginx.md

-# Kubernetes NGINX Ingress Add-on
+# Ingress NGINX Add-on

-This add-on installs [Kubernetes NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx) on Amazon EKS.
+This add-on installs [Ingress Nginx Controller](https://kubernetes.github.io/ingress-nginx) on Amazon EKS.
 Kubernetes NGINX ingress controller uses NGINX as a reverse proxy and load balancer.

 Other than handling Kubernetes ingress objects, this ingress controller can facilitate multi-tenancy and segregation of workload ingresses based on host name (host-based routing) and/or URL Path (path-based routing).